DeLaSalleUniversity-Manila-LBYEC72-t216/FinalProject-Tabalan-Mallari-Tan/README.md

 ####Relevance:
 * Several students are interested in online marketing and online shopping nowadays
 * It is easier to gather information in a large database

+####Difficulty
+* This program offers many features that may be difficult to implement in the coding process.
+We will be using many concepts used in Lbyec72 in creating this program.